secureCodeBox/secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 Note that unlike DefectDojo, ElasticSearch does not automatically handle duplicated findings.
-However, you can find pre-defined dashboards for some scanners implemented in the *secureCodeBox*, which makes visualizing their results straight-forward.
+However, you can find pre-defined dashboards for some scanners implemented in the *secureCodeBox*, which makes visualizing their results straightforward.
 You can find a list of all available dashboards under [/app/dashboards#/list](http://localhost:5601/app/dashboards#/list) in your local Kibana instance.

 ### Using DefectDojo and ElasticSearch simultaneously